 “the gushing forth of your blood extinguished the fire of polytheism, and the streams of your miracles washes away diseases.”

-In this Maronite jubilee year of Martydom let us not forget the great sacrifices of our ancestors who bore witness to the Christian faith.
+Let us not forget the great sacrifices of our ancestors who bore witness to the Christian faith.
 Let us be inspired by the young 12 year old St Aquilina and always carry our faith wherever we go.
 Amen

 Go back to Calendar